AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

 ## Create a RAM role

 You cannot select Message Queue for Apache Kafka as the trusted service of a RAM role.
-Therefore, you must select any supported service as the trusted service when you create a RAM role.
-Then, you can manually modify the trust policy of the created RAM role.
+When you create the RAM role, select a supported service as the trusted service.
+Then, manually modify the trust policy of the created RAM role.

 1. In the left-side navigation pane, click **RAM Roles**.